roob-p/GamepadToKeyboard/README.md

 <br>

 ## 🖼️ Layers
 - Joynix supports multiple switchable slots of key assignments through Layer and Set.
-- You can define a Layer adding a section in the .INI file using square brackets (e.g [inventorymenu]).
-Adding the prefix `layer:` or `set:` to the name set its initial type (Layer or Set) (e.g. [set:inventorymenu], [layer:inventorymenu].
+- You can define a Layer adding a section in the .INI file using square brackets (e.g. `[inventorymenu]`).
+Adding the prefix `layer:` or `set:` to the name set its initial type (Layer or Set) (e.g. `[set:inventorymenu], [layer:inventorymenu]`).
 Types can be overridden using the Layer/Set modifiers.
 If no prefix is added the default type is layer.
 - Use `[LayerMode]`, `[SetMode]`, `[LayerModeToggle]`, `[SetModeToggle]` followed by the Layer/Set name in button assignments to load that Layer/Set.
 - You can also define up to 5 Layers/Sets using `LayerToCycle` in `Other` section and switch between them using `[LayerCycle+]` and `[LayerCycle-]`.
+These can be already defined and accessed through the modifers above or can be different new layers/set.
+- Each Layer/Set assignment uses one available slot, even if it references an already existing Layer/Set.
+- The maximum number of active Layer/Set assignments is 15.
+- When you add a Layer/Set modifier in an assignment, that "activator" button will have the same function in the called layer/set (even if you try to reassign it to a new value).
+- **Please, add Layer/Set modifiers should only in the Buttons section.**
+- Check the `LayerExample.ini` to see how layers/set work.

  ### ⌨️ Hotkeys